-The weather is getting cooler but with restaurants only serving takeaway and bars still closed, what are you going to do if you want to get out of the house for a bit?
-This time of year the leaves are changing colours and we get a lot of cold, crisp days so it is a beautiful time to go look over the city from a great viewing spot.
-Here are our picks for the best free scenic lookouts in Berlin.
+The weather is getting cooler but with restaurants only serving takeaway and bars still, closed, what are you going to do if you want to get out of the house for a bit?
+This time of year the leaves are changing colors and we get a lot of cold, crisp days so it is a beautiful time to go look over the city from a great viewing spot.